-Objective Performance Question Performance Indicators Supporting Evidence Objectives 3.2 (continued) Q. How do we know if our learning and development arrangements are efficient and have improved capability?
-Flexi Duty Managers Training for Operational Competence Programme Objectives 3.3 We will care for our people through progressive health, safety and wellbeing arrangements.
+Objective Performance Question Performance Indicators Supporting Evidence Objectives 3.3 We will care for our people through progressive health, safety and wellbeing arrangements.
 Q. How effective are our health, safety and wellbeing arrangements?
-3.15 - Number of incidents in which there was a verbal or physical attack on a firefighter 3.16 - Number of staff who suffered RIDDOR-reportable injuries at work 3.17 - Number of staff who suffered work-related COVID Transmission 3.18 - Number of accidents and injuries 3.19 - Number of near miss events 3.20 - Number of vehicle accidents 3.21 - Completion of Health and Safety Improvement Plans SFRS Health and Safety Improvement Plans SFRS Clinical governance arrangements Mental Health Strategy Employee Covid-19 Health and Wellbeing Hub (internal staff resource) Lifeline Partnership Objectives 3.4 We will engage with our people, and other stakeholders, in an open and honest way, ensuring all have a voice in our Service.
+3.15 - Number of incidents in which there was a verbal or physical attack on a firefighter 3.16 - Number of staff who suffered RIDDOR-reportable injuries at work 3.17 - Number of staff who suffered work-related COVID Transmission 3.18 - Number of accidents and injuries 3.19 - Number of near miss events 3.20 - Number of vehicle accidents 3.21 - Completion of Health and Safety Improvement Plans 3.5 - Overall absence % SFRS Health and Safety Improvement Plans SFRS Clinical governance arrangements Mental Health Strategy Employee Covid-19 Health and Wellbeing Hub (internal staff resource) Lifeline Partnership Objectives 3.4 We will engage with our people, and other stakeholders, in an open and honest way, ensuring all have a voice in our Service.
 Q. How effective are we at engaging in an open and honest way?
 Communications and Engagement Strategy (updated version in development) Internal Communications Review Guide to Published Information Q. How do we demonstrate that all have a voice in our service?
 Working Together Framework and Action Plan Future Vision Survey and focus groups 2020 (Internal) Chief Officer Covid Information Broadcasts and Q&A (Internal resource) Trade Union Facility Time Annual Report (Annual Report and Accounts)